 Surely, once one thing is being particularly well studied and drilled, it’ll become easier and easier, if not natural.
 At that point, it’s time to learn something a little bit more difficult, which will become easier in the future!

-So: easy or difficult?
+So, piano lessons for beginners: easy or difficult?

 The question “Is it difficult?” can be asked for different activities: Is it difficult to do gym?
 Is it difficult to swim?
 Is it difficult to kite surf?
 Is it difficult to learn a new programming language?
 And on, and on, and on…

 There’s no definitive answer to these questions: yes, no, I don’t know – they have all the same value.
 It always depends on which grade of expertise you want to reach in that field!
 Because we all know that it’s difficult to become the next Bolt, the next Phelps, the next Margaret Hamilton!